himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 03/Usecase03.md

 ## Task 7: Review and Explore the Sample Questions for Your Copilot Application

-1. Select the **RFP Team** option from the top-left section and explore the different teams.
+1. Select the **Current Team** option from the top-left section and explore the different teams.

     ![](./media/image64.png)